bctclc/Collaborative-Data-Analysis-Assignment2/README.md

 ## Files in this repository

-1. .gitignore

-2. Assignment2_EV.Rmd : The proposal in R Markdown format

-3. Assignment2_EV.html : The proposal in html format

-4. Assignment2_EV.pdf : The proposal in PDF format

-5. EV_proposal.bib : The BibTex database for this project
+1. Assingment2: Files for the assignment 2 (research proposal)

+2. Assingment3: Files for the assignment 3 (preliminary analysis)

+3. gitignore

-6. README.md : This file
+4. README.md : This file

 For any questions, please contact the contributors at their emails.